Ubpa/UDRefl/doc/introduction_en_US.md

   > for(auto elem : v) { /*...*/ }
   > ```

-- Type operation: Similar to the `Reflmngr :: Tregistry` interface, this can simplify the use of some interfaces
+- Type operation: Similar to the `ReflMngr` :: Tregistry` interface, this can simplify the use of some interfaces

   > **Example**
   >